 As I continued in prayer, I asked the Lord to teach me all the lessons He could from this trial, to comfort me, and to help me to think rightly from His point of view and not my own.
 I decided to do a Bible word study of “barren” since that is the word the Bible uses for women who cannot have children.
 Over the next weeks, whenever I read an encouraging verse, I wrote it in bold black ink (so I could read it through my tears) on an index card.
 Every morning I read through my growing stack of “comfort verses” and hid them in my heart.
 The ones that encouraged me the most were Isaiah 54:1 and 5.

-Sing, O barren, thou who didst not bear; break forth into singing, and cry aloud, thou who didst not travail with child; for more are the children of the desolate than the children of the married wife, saith the Lord…For thy Maker is thine husband, the Lord of hosts is His name; and Thy Redeemer, the Holy One of Israel; The God of the whole earth shall He be called.”
+Sing, O barren, you who have not borne!
+Break forth into singing, and cry aloud, you who have not labored with child!
+For more are the children of the desolate than the children of the married woman, says the Lord…For your Maker is your husband, the Lord of hosts is His name, and your Redeemer is the Holy One of Israel; He is called the God of the whole earth.”

 I barely remember being rolled on the stretcher from the recovery room to my nice big private room at the end of the hallway far from the nurse’s station.
 They gave me a clear liquid tray for supper which promptly came back up.
 Yuck!
 What a mess… The pain isn’t too bad for which I thank God.
 My sister was hesitant to leave me because she wasn’t sure I could call the nurse because I was so groggy.